 Understanding the FMCG Industry

-Fast moving consumer goods is the Indian economy’s fourth largest growing sector.
+Fast moving consumer goods (FMCG) is the Indian economy’s fourth largest growing sector.
 Products coming under FMCG are very extensive- they are usually the products that are sold at low prices and consumed quickly.
 Unlike durable goods, they are also sold in high volumes and are used rapidly.
 Dairy products, toiletries, confectionary, bread, fruits and vegetables etc are examples of FMCG products.
 Food and beverages account for 19% of the sector.
 Healthcare accounts for 31% and household and personal care account for 50% of the share.
 Factors like lifestyle changes, urbanisation, change in product consumption due to increase in middle class income led to a positive impact on FMCG industries in India.
 30 new ‘wave cities’ have emerged in India for example Jaipur and Surat which causes increased consumption in these cities.
 Growing usage of smartphones and fast spreading internet connectivity all over the country also expands the e-commerce sector.

 Working of a FMCG Product